Chopper1337/XeniaUpdater2/README.md

 # Xenia Updater

-This is a re-write of https://github.com/Chopper1337/XeniaUpdater with better code.
+This is a re-write of https://github.com/Chopper1337/XeniaUpdater with (mostly) better code.

 # TODO